 Saneeha Shamshad, Communications Director

 I’m a 3rd year transfer from Diablo Valley College.
 I’m majoring in Media Studies.
 I grew up in San Ramon and Cupertino.
 I’m super into sports, Star Trek, and animals (specifically fat cats and giant dogs.)
 I am DEFINITELY a better cat sitter than Hira so (seriously) reach out to me!
-I’m always down to meet more people, never hesitate to contact me!
-My favorite local places to eat include Cheeseboard and Kingpin Donuts.
-I spend way too much time in Eshleman, Moffit, and the Multicultural Community Center.
-I work as a Transfer Advocate in the ASUC Office of the President, so if you’re a transfer or post-traditional student I’d love to help you navigate Berkeley and make ends meet!
-Fun fact: I have an identical twin, she’s at Ohio State.
-Go Bears and Buckeyes!
+My favorite local restaurant is Cheeseboard.
+I work as a Transfer Advocate in the ASUC Office of the President, so if you’re a transfer or post-traditional student I’d love to help you navigate Berkeley!